-The provenance for $\exists_{> k}$ is the same as $\exists_{\ge k}$ but with $k$ replaced by $k+1$. $\exists_{< k}$ is the negation of $\exists_{\ge k}$: when the claim is true, all tokens of the processed tuples are produced to show that fewer than $k$ satisfy $\formula$; when false, $k$ positive tokens are returned as counterexamples. $\exists_{\le k}$ follows analogously as the negation of $\exists_{> k}$.
-For $\exists_{= k}$ and $\exists_{\ne k}$, both true and false cases output all tokens of the processed tuples to demonstrate the exact count.
+For $\exists_{= k}$ and $\exists_{\ne k}$, when the count equals $k$, \system\ processes all tuples and outputs all tokens to demonstrate the exact count; when the count differs from $k$, it may stop early and output the processed tokens, demonstrating that the count lies above or below $k$.
 Since proportional claims reduce to cardinal claims, \system\ scales the proportion threshold $\proportion$ by the number of processed tuples and then applies the provenance semantics of cardinal claims.